Honors - Barrett, the Honors College policies

 Barrett academic course requirements

-- Included in the 36 credit hours of honors coursework are at least 18 hours of upper-division or graduate-level honors credits for an earned letter grade of “C” (2.00) or higher.
-Students should investigate specialized honors, upper-division tracks within their majors.
+- Of the 36 honors credit hours, at least 18 must be upper-division or graduate-level courses completed with a grade of “C” (2.00) or higher.
+Students should investigate specialized honors upper-division tracks within their majors.

 - Students must earn a cumulative GPA of 3.25 or higher by graduation.